 - Wood chips/pellets.
 Applewood is great for smoked whole chicken, but feel free to use hickory or any of your favorites.

 How To Smoke a Chicken

-- Read completely through the recipe before starting.
+- Read completely through the whole smoked chicken recipe before starting.

 - Plan ahead.
 Smoking takes time and there is no way to speed this up.

 - Pat the chicken dry with a paper towel.